Endargo/echoes-of-the-past/echoes-of-the-past.md

 Tiny glowing crystal shard tied to the piece of rope, forming a handmade necklace.

-___Shining Star.___ Artifact emits bright, almost pure white light in a 30ft radius and dim light for additional 30ft.
+___Starlight.___ Artifact emits bright, almost pure white light in a 30ft radius and dim light for additional 30ft.

 ___Blessing of the Fey.___ You become immune to being charmed or frightened, if you are a Fey, Elf or have Fey Ancestry racial trait.

-___Scorching Starlight.___ Once per turn, when you roll for Radiant damage, you can roll an additional 1d6 against one creature covered in Shining Starlight.
+___Star Fury.___ Once per turn, when you roll for Radiant damage, you can roll an additional 1d6 against one creature covered in Starlight.

 ## Slumbering Morning Star

-_Weapon, rare (requires attunement)_
+_Weapon, rare_

 You have +1 bonus to attack and damage rolls made with this magic weapon.

-___Shining Star.___ Artifact emits bright, almost pure white light in a 30ft radius and dim light for additional 30ft.
+___Starlight.___ Artifact emits bright, almost pure white light in a 15ft radius and dim light for additional 15ft.

 # Appendix C. Decision Tables